agankin/Chalkboard-UI/README.md

 # Chalkboard UI

-Library for building user interfaces for console applications.
+A library for building UI for console applications.